 OP Financial Group has a long-term approach to planning the composition of its management bodies.
-Effective work in governing bodies requires that their members have sufficiently diverse expertise, skills and experience.
-Read more about the principles of the diversity of management bodies in section 3.3 of OP Financial Group's Corporate Governance Statement 2020.
+Effective work in management bodies requires that their members have sufficiently diverse expertise, skills and experience.
+Read more about the principles of the diversity of management bodies in section 3.3 of OP Financial Group's Corporate Governance Statement 2023.

-Composition of the Board of Directors in 2020
+Composition of the Board of Directors in 2023

-Vesa Aho, b.
-1974 Chair of the Board of Directors CFO, OP Financial Group M.Sc.
+Mikko Timonen, b.
+1975 Chair of the Board of Directors CFO, OP Financial Group M.Sc.
 (Econ. & Bus.
 Adm.)

-Lauri Iloniemi, b.
-1957
+Mari Heikkilä, b.
+1976